- Crews completed the retrofit work on Nov. 14, which required nighttime lane closures and detours.

 The bridge was struck by a semitruck carrying an overheight load and one span of the bridge collapsed.
 Upgrading the bridge will reduce the risk of another oversized load striking the bridge.

 Before this work was completed, drivers traveling over the Skagit Bridge would have noticed that the steel support structure above the travel lanes was curved (see picture 1 in Flickr set).
 This means the vertical clearance over the bridge’s center lanes was higher than the vertical clearance over the outside lanes in both directions.
-The bridge’s highest vertical clearance was located above the center lanes and measure 18 feet, while the vertical clearance above the right lanes measured 15 feet 6 inches at the fog line.
+The bridge’s highest vertical clearance was located above the center lanes and measured 18 feet, while the vertical clearance above the right lanes measured 15 feet 6 inches at the fog line.
 Now the clearance is the same in both lanes.

 The truck that was involved in the collapse of the Skagit River Bridge was too tall to be in the right lane, and it struck one of the lowest points on the bridge.